 18. Artistic Tube Shade on Black Floor Lamp

 This artsy lamp is a versatile piece.
 It livens up a monochrome room without breaking the theme.
 It stands out against a bright solid-colored wall.
 The long cylinder shade flaunts an abstract painted design.
 In a luxe setting, it looks like a custom watercolor.
 In a bohemian room, it’s a fun tie-dye.
 And in a nature-inspired space, it will mimic an inky landscape print.
 A thin black pole won’t distract from this unique beauty.
-In fact, the large shade seems to float atop the pole in a pleasing way.
+The large shade seems to float atop the pole pleasingly.
 You’ll want to put this lamp somewhere everyone can admire it.

 19. Wood Tripod Floor Lamp with Brown Lampshade